amangiagli/Fits-for-parameter-estimation-of-MBHBs-in-LISA/README.md

 # Fits for parameter estimation of MBHBs in LISA

-This repository is intended to contain the data presented in the work arXiv: (insert link) with an additional tutorial to show how these data can be used. <br />
+This repository is intended to contain the data presented in the work arXiv:2006.12513 with an additional tutorial to show how these data can be used. <br />
 The repository contains several folders and .tar:

 ## 1. The folder `data`